Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Program Overview

-Earn the M.S. in Childhood Education and Special Education (Dual Certificate 1-6) online
+Earn the M.S. in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification online

-Become a classroom teacher for 1-6 grade level by earning your M.S. - Childhood Ed. & SPED (Dual cert.
-1-6) online.
+Become a classroom teacher for 1-6 grade level by earning your M.S. in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification online.
 Develop a multidisciplinary skillset that will qualify you to teach multiple subjects in general education and special education settings.

 The dual certification online program combines academic content with classroom observation and student teaching.
 You will explore key topics in teaching including behavior management, language diversity, strategies for inclusion of special learners and multicultural education.